LivePersonInc/developer-center/pages/documents/rt-interactions/monitor-api/overview.md

 ### Introduction
 The "Monitor API" is meant to serve the consumer monitoring and engaging flows.
-In order to present a "Click to Engage" button (an engagement) with an updated state of availability, the LivePerson monitoring system must be accessed in order to create a monitor session and reply with an engagement.
+In order to present a "Click to Message" button (an engagement) with an updated state of availability, the LivePerson monitoring system must be accessed in order to create a monitor session and reply with an engagement.
 By doing so, the monitoring system tracks the consumer activity within the brand's system and engages the consumer based on campaign definitions.

 ### Terminology
 * consumer - TBD
-* `consumerId` - the brand's identifier for the consumer (e.g, email, telephone number or a generated unique id)
+* `consumerId` - the brand's identifier for the consumer (e.g, email, phone number or a generated unique id)
 * consumer device - TBD
 * monitor session - the server-side state of the current consumer device session
 * `visitorId` - the LivePerson identifier to the current consumer device